-Then the weekend welcomed its way into my week and I sat on the couch and really took Gifts Cook Love: Recipes for Giving to heart.
+Then the weekend welcomed its way into my week, and I sat on the couch and really took Gifts Cook Love: Recipes for Giving to heart.
 Page after page presented something different from my other cookbooks.
-Sure there were those things I noticed right off: recipes, tips, techniques, but there was also this whole new world of art and creative expression.
+Sure, I noticed those things right off: recipes, tips, techniques, but there was also this whole new world of art and creative expression.

-The recipes are broken down into categories and trust me, they’re beyond Mexican and Italian.
-We’re talking creating something in your kitchen that transforms into a gift like no other.
+The recipes are broken down into categories, and trust me; they’re beyond Mexican and Italian.
+We’re talking about creating something in your kitchen that transforms into a gift like no other.
 Forget about the dry ingredients in the jar to make brownies or cookies.
 Think instead: Sweet Preserved Gifts; Savory Preserved Gifts; Smoked, Cured & Dried Gifts; Baked Gifts; Confections & Chocolate Gifts; Drink Gifts; No-Cook Gifts; and Make-A-Gift categories.

 I admire the author thinking outside the box.
-The book starts with “The Gift Giving Kitchen”.
+The book starts with “The Gift-Giving Kitchen.”
 It’s a chapter dedicated to the tools and equipment to make the gifts that follow.
 It’s more than a list of tools.
 It gives real advice.
-Say for instance, you are wanting to make the Double Fudge Brownie Pops (recipe is on page 89).
-Morgan lets you know in the first chapter you’ll need Wilton’s silicone molds.
-That makes sense, but she also goes on to say, ‘For gift giving, it makes sense to buy two or three molds since each mold makes just eight brownie pops. these molds could also be used for baking other sweet treats, creating ice pops, ice-cream bars or gelatin shapes.”
+Say, for instance, you want to make the Double Fudge Brownie Pops (recipe is on page 89).
+Morgan lets you know in the first chapter, you’ll need Wilton’s silicone molds.
+That makes sense, but she also goes on to say, ‘For gift-giving, it makes sense to buy two or three molds since each mold makes just eight brownie pops. these molds could also be used for baking other sweet treats, creating ice pops, ice-cream bars, or gelatin shapes.”
 I love it!
-How many times have I made a recipe and then thought, “I should have gotten another pan!” and I love that she inspires more from my kitchen with the other things I can make and do with the same pan.
+How often have I made a recipe and then thought, “I should have gotten another pan!” and I love that she inspires more from my kitchen with the other things I can make and do with the same pan.

-Right after this chapter comes “The Gift-Giving Pantry”.
-It’s not a list of spices you should have on hand, it covers the “special” ingredients found in the recipes that follow.
-It talks about Albacore Tuna, 151-proof or 190 proof alcohol, candied orange peels and Salt.
+Right after this chapter comes “The Gift-Giving Pantry.”
+It’s not a list of spices you should have on hand, and it covers the “special” ingredients found in the recipes that follow.
+It talks about Albacore Tuna, 151-proof or 190 proof alcohol, candied orange peels, and Salt.

 Chapter Three talks about decorative packaging.
 I love the simplicity Morgan uses in each item.
-They look luxurious and elegant and yet they are so representative of the warmth of a home.
-It’s simple things she uses like bottles, jars, trims, boxes, gags, sticks and labels but how they all come together makes them beyond spectacular!
+They look luxurious and elegant, and yet they are so representative of the warmth of a home.
+She uses simple things like bottles, jars, trims, boxes, gags, sticks, and labels, but how they all come together makes them beyond spectacular!

 Don’t believe me?

 Take the Breakfast Kit Gift.
-Imagine a gift that smells the recipients home with the fragrances of Orange Cardamom Marmalade or Rustic Rosemary and Parmesan Crackers.
+Imagine a gift that smells the recipient’s home with the fragrances of Orange Cardamom Marmalade or Rustic Rosemary and Parmesan Crackers.
 It’s a gift that tantalizes the taste buds with Blueberry-Blackberry-Basil Margarita Puree.
-These are just a few of the recipes that once made create the beauty of home-made.
-On page 169, Morgan lists the recipes, complete with page unumber and makes it easy by giving advice on pairing items up, “Any time of year, the Jalapeno and Cheddar Skillet Cornbread with Hone Butter, baked and delivered in a cast-iron skillet, would also delight a host.”
+These are just a few of the recipes that once made create the beauty of homemade.
+On page 169, Morgan lists the recipes, complete with page number, and makes it easy by advising on pairing items up, “Any time of year, the Jalapeno and Cheddar Skillet Cornbread with Honey Butter, baked and delivered in a cast-iron skillet, would also delight a host.”